smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 Pairing-Ready-Pseudo-Response: **|\ ENTROPY-NEEDED-SIZE \|**

-where ENTROPY-NEEDED-SIZE is an Encoded-Unsigned-Int<max=2> field specifying amount of needed entropy.
+where ENTROPY-NEEDED-SIZE is an Encoded-Unsigned-Int<max=2> field specifying amount of needed entropy in bytes.

 Pairing-Ready-Pseudo-Response is not really a response, but a request from Device side which initiates pairing sequence.
 It is sent as a payload for a SACCP-OTA-PAIRING-RESPONSE message (initiating a new "packet chain" in terms of SAGDP), with 2 "additional bits" being 0x0.
 If ENTROPY-NEEDED-SIZE is not zero, it indicates that Phase 1 of 'Entropy Gathering Procedure' (see below) is necessary before issuing a Pairing-Pre-Request from Client side.

+If Client is not in "awaiting pairing" mode, it MUST respond with Pairing-Error-Request with ERROR-CODE = ERROR_NOT_AWAITING_PAIRING.

 Pairing-Pre-Request: **\| OTA-PROTOCOL-VERSION-NUMBER-MAJOR \| OTA-PROTOCOL-VERSION-NUMBER-MINOR \| CLIENT-RANDOM \| PROJECTED-NODE-ID \| CLIENT-OTA-AND-SASP-CAPABILITIES \|**